BINF_tut

 A data type we didn’t explicitly speak about are data frames.

-# Q1: Test yourself!
+Q1: Test yourself!

-### In your jupyter notebook, create new chunk for this question.
-In this chunk, write some code to access and print out the properties of the first two _columns_ from the `df` variable.
+In your jupyter notebook, create new chunk for this question.
+In this chunk, write some code to access and print out the properties of the first two columns from the df variable.

-## Plotting
+Plotting

-Now that we have our data loaded and a basic idea of how to manipulate it and what it contains, let's get started on visualising it.
+Now that we have our data loaded and a basic idea of how to manipulate it and what it contains, let’s get started on visualising it.
 Before we do that, we will go over some of the basic plotting functions.
+The matplotlib package is the standard go-to for this.
+In addition, the seaborn package is an extension of this for statistical data visualisation.
+We should have imported both of these earlier, but just in case:

 The standard plotting functions in matplot include: